Toddler days out in Kent - 8 great activities for families with small children

 With mountains of energy but short attention spans, it can be a challenge thinking of new ways to keep your little one entertained throughout the day.
 Luckily, we have plenty of great places to explore and visit here in Kent to keep your mini mes – and the rest of the family – happy!

-From historic castles to fruit picking; woodland trails to imaginative role play, here are some of my own tried-and-tested ideas and activities in West Kent for families with small children.
+From historic castles to fruit picking; woodland trails to imaginative role play, here are some of my own tried-and-tested toddler days out in West Kent for families with small children.

 [Please find all relevant links at the bottom of this post]